 For many people, it sounds like an easy way to supplement with an extra boost of nutritious goodness.
 Of course, as with any nutritional supplement, it’s always recommended you talk to your doctor, health care practitioner or nutritionist before using or consuming moringa leaf or any products made from it first.

 I find that moringa does have a bit of an acquired taste so combining it with other bossy flavours (mint, lime, even the cucumber) helps hide the somewhat grassy and bitter undertones of this powerful green superfood.
 In fact, I couldn’t taste it at all in this smoothie.
 And isn’t there an expression like “a spoonful of sugar helps the medicine go down?”
-Well, there isn’t any of that in sight but the apple does lend some much-needed sweetness to this smoothie.
+Here, the apple does lend some much-needed sweetness to this smoothie.

 Cool as a Cucumber Smoothie